I Used Litsy For 2 Weeks And Here's What It Did For Me

 Oh.
 You don't know what Litsy is?

 Litsy is an a brand new social network created for bookish people to share their bookish thoughts on books.
-The app allows you to upload a photo, post a quote, write a blurb (just some thoughts), or leave a review.
-All the options are short, only allowing posts to be 300 characters or less.
-You can add books to stacks and even follow others on the site.
+The app allows you to upload a photo, post a quote, write a short blurb, or leave a review.
+Post can be up to 451 characters (although when it launched they only allowed 300 characters or less) and you can customize your photos in a number of ways.
+You can add books to stacks (to-read, reading, read) and even follow others on the site.
 It's a small but growing book community.

 Sounds familiar, right?
 Sounds a bit like Goodreads, or Instagram, or Twitter, right?
 So what's so different?